paramita08/Wikidata_Bias_WebSci_2023/README.md

 <b># This command prepares the final demographic dataset.</b>
 </pre>

+### Formation of giant knowledge graph
+To form a giant knowledge graph which represents all these demographics we followed the same method as mentioned in paper.
+The final dataset can be downloaded [here](https://zenodo.org/record/7881057#.ZE6l93ZBxPY).
 ## Generation of the knowledge graph embedding
 ------------------
 To generate the embeddings we used [Ampligraph](https://github.com/Accenture/AmpliGraph) library.
 The files for this are in GENERATE_EMBEDS folder.
 Following are the commands to train the model and evaluate it's performance.